Joint Organisations to strengthen regional NSW

 The JO network and funding allocations will be announced in March, with JOs proclaimed in April and operational by July 1.

-To answer queries and provide support in this process, OLG Relationship Managers are making contact with each council eligible to join a JO during January.
-Councils can speak with their Relationship Manager at any time by calling OLG on (02) 4428 4100.
+To answer queries and provide support in this process, OLG Council Engagement Managers are making contact with each council eligible to join a JO during January.
+Councils can speak with their OLG Council Engagement Manager at any time by calling OLG on (02) 4428 4100.

 The NSW Government looks forward to working with JOs and member councils to ensure each region can grow to its full potential.